jeremyreeder/gridscout/docs/_posts/2020-05-22-knots-that-actually-hold.md

 This binding serves well as a simple hitch.

 - **[Steeplejack's knot.][steeplejacks-knot]**
+A simple friction hitch that actually holds.
 Use in place of rolling hitch or two half-hitches.

 - **[Safety-belt hitch.][safety-belt-hitch]**
-Use in place of midshipman's hitch to tie down an aircraft or tension a guyline.
+Consists of a steeplejack's knot tied around the standing part to form an adjustable loop.
+Use in place of midshipman's hitch to tie down an aircraft, or to tension a guyline.

 - **Trucker’s hitch (fixed-loop variant, securely locked).**
 Everybody ties this differently.
 Here's one that stays put.
 Make a fixed